NXPHoverGames/GitBook-NavQPlus/README.md

 The 8MPNavQ runs linux with a package manager, so you should be able to install the packages that you need to complete your projects successfully and efficiently.
 ![NXP_logo_RGB_ppt_00](https://user-images.githubusercontent.com/10509054/189196701-a09b0ce9-6989-43ff-a5d0-3805a7ca0a19.jpg)

-!!! attention "this is an attention
+!!! attention "this is an attention"

-!!! note "this is a note: special thing
+!!! note "this is a note: special thing"